 Number 10, the rights regarding passports, are important if you plan to travel internationally with the children or take them on a cruise.

 When parents wish to share in their children’s lives and each want to be involved in making these decisions, there is no preferred or recommended method of allocating these rights.

 Rights Exclusively To One Parent

 If the rights go exclusively to one parent, then the other parent’s involvement in making such decisions is solely dependent on the discretion of the parent who is allocated the rights.
 For example, if a mother has the exclusive right to make educational decisions, then she can enroll the child in the school of her choice and give, or withhold consent about educational matters without even discussing with the father.

 Rights To One Parent After Consulting With The Other

-In some cases, the rights go to one parent but only after consulting wth the other.
-That means that one parent makes all decisions after taking into account the other’s opinion.
-For example, if a mother is considering changing schools or holding a child back a year, with this arrangement she would consult with the father and then make the decision.
+In some cases, the rights go to one parent but only after consulting with the other.
+That means that one parent makes all decisions after requesting the other’s opinion.
+For example, if a mother is considering changing schools or holding a child back a year, with this arrangement she would consult with the other parent and then make the decision.
 It would still be her sole decision.

 Allocating The Rights Jointly

 Sometimes the rights are awarded jointly.
 This generally means the parents must agree on all decisions.
 When they cannot agree then the status quo remains until they agree to change it.
 There are instances where parents will agree that a third person, such as a school counselor or pediatrician, can make the decision if the parents disagree.
 This presupposes that the designated person will give an opinion.
 It also permits an unknown future person to make a decision about a child that is contrary to what one parent thinks is best.
 Be aware you are presuming that the school counselor or pediatrician is equipped to make a good decision for your child.